 The New Brunswick Liberal Party held a viewing party at the Delta Hotel in Fredericton, where around ten people attended.
-Early in the evening, it was announced party leader Kevin Vickers would not participate in the viewing party, after losing to People’s Alliance MLA Michelle Conroy in their home riding of Miramichi.
+Early in the evening, it was announced party leader Kevin Vickers would not participate in the viewing party, after losing to People’s Alliance MLA Michelle Conroy in his home riding of Miramichi.
 Instead, he gave a speech from his riding, where he announced that he would step down as the leader of the party.

 “The people of New Brunswick have spoken,” he said.